JinxuanHu/cmpe283-assignment4/README.md

 # cmpe283-assignment4
 ## Members:
+Jinxuan Hu And Xuan Shi---
 Run the code in assignment3 with nested paging,
 Run the code with shadow paging.
 Analyze the outputs of two modes.
 Create the document.

 ## Steps:
 1.Environment setup: this assignment is based on Assignment3, so environment setup is the same as Assignment3.